Matchbook is coming up on the rails as a credible alternative to Betfair as a betting exchange.

 Matchbook Betting Exchange Markets

 The Matchbook betting markets cover all the major sports.
 Matchbook claims it is the fastest growing betting exchange, and it shows by its ever-expanding market selection.
-You can find very competitive odds on a variety of markets, including football, NBA and MMA, and horse racing was recently added to its selection.
+You can find very competitive odds on a variety of markets including-

 For the smart bettors, an exchange with the flexibility to offer the best odds on main sports like football will end up being the most profitable.
 Matchbook had shown its liquidity when it comes to real-time betting in the core sports markets, so if you have the expertise to make pinpoint predictions, you will find some of the best odds at Matchbook to back your knowledge.
 We published an article on how Matchbook uses this liquidity to give you a better betting experience not long ago – you can read it here if you would like some more detail.

-If you’re a NFL fan, then Matchbook’s famous liquidity will work well in your favour.
-Matchbook offers a huge range of handicap and total spreads, and arguably the best odds you will find online for playoff as well as regular games.
+If you’re an NFL fan, then Matchbook’s famous liquidity will work well in your favour.
+Matchbook offers a huge range of handicap and total spreads, and arguably the best odds you will find online for the playoffs as well as regular games.

 Matchbook, the growing betting exchange is sponsoring the ponies now

 Matchbook horse racing

 Horse racing is a recent addition to Matchbook’s market offering.
 At the moment, you can bet on horse races in the UK, Ireland and South Africa.
 The Exchange does offer some big race events from France, USA, UAE and Australia, and are planning to widen their international selection further in the near future.
 Only UK races are available for live betting currently, but Matchbook is planning to add Irish in-racing functionality soon.